 All students assessed performed well on this item.
-Two made a raw score of 12 out of 12 and two made raw scores of 9 and 11 out of 12 on the assessment rubric.
-Raw scores ranging from 9 to 12 on the assessment rubric are in the Green zone.
-One score was just barely above the Yellow zone.
-As this is the first year of our sampling data, we must be careful about drawing conclusions drawn from the data at this point.
+Again, this set of students performed very well on this indicator of teaching Unit Plans.
 We will need to see how scores compare over the next few years to draw substantive conclusions.
 However, with this small sampling, at this point, the results are positive on this indicator.

-Two other indicators are also useful here in helping to evaluate the program.
+Two other indicators are also useful here in helping to evaluate the overall program.

-Portfolio Artifact Four - Green/Yellow
+Portfolio Artifact Four - Green